Sourav04/demo_k8s_app_aws/README.md

 real-world example of modern cloud-native application deployment with GitOps, Infrastructure as Code, and automated CI/CD pipelines

 This project demonstrates a production-ready Kubernetes setup with a Python Flask application, automated infrastructure provisioning using Terraform, modern CI/CD with GitHub Actions and ArgoCD, and comprehensive monitoring.
-Perfect for learning cloud-native development or as a template for your next project!

 ## 🌟 Live Demo

 **Application**: [demok8sapp.xyz:8080](http://demok8sapp.xyz:8080)